Where: Palestine / Jordan

 When: 2013

-"The Long Journey of the Palestinian Refugee Women" is a project realized in different Palestinian refugee camps in Jordan, West Bank and the Gaza Strip in partnership with the United Nations Relief and Works Agency (UNRWA).
-It ended with an exhibition at the French Institute of Amman during the "International Image Festival of Amman », and was also presented in various refugee camps in the Gaza Strip.
+"The Long Journey of the Palestinian Refugee Women" is a project carried out in several Palestinian refugee camps across Jordan, the West Bank, and the Gaza Strip, in partnership with the United Nations Relief and Works Agency (UNRWA).
+The project ended with an exhibition at the French Institute of Amman during the International Image Festival of Amman, and was also showcased in UNRWA centers within the Gaza Strip.